Sindhis: India

-In India as per 2011 census, Sindhis have an estimated population of 2,770,000 million.
-Unlike Sindhis in Pakistan, Indian Sindhis are scattered throughout India in states like Gujarat, Maharashtra and Rajasthan.
+In India as per 2011 census, Sindhis have an estimated population of 2,770,000.
+Unlike Sindhis in Pakistan, Indian Sindhis are scattered throughout India in states such as Gujarat, Maharashtra and Rajasthan.

 Diaspora

+Today many Sindhis live outside Pakistan and India, particularly in Afghanistan, where there are an estimated 25,000 of them, largely engaged in merchant trade.
+In addition, during the crackdown on separatist groups by Pervez Musharraf an estimated 400-500 Sindhi separatists, along with Balochis, fled to Afghanistan.

+Another group of Sindhis migrated to the island of Ceylon, which is the now modern day country of Sri Lanka, roughly two centuries ago to engage in business and trade.
+They came via migration from Hyderabad city of Sindh.
+However, after partition this trend increased as Sindhi Hindus left their home province.
+Today they are mainly concentrated around Colombo.

+Wealthy Sindhi communities can also be found in both Hong Kong and Singapore.

 History

-Sindh was the site of one of the Cradle of civilizations, the Bronze Age Indus Valley civilisation that flourished from about 3000 B.C.
-The Indo-Aryan tribes of Sindh gave rise to the Iron Age vedic civilization, which lasted till 500 BC.
+Sindh was the site of one of the cradles of civilization, the Bronze Age Indus Valley civilisation that flourished from about 3000 BCE.
+The Indo-Aryan tribes of Sindh gave rise to the Iron Age vedic civilization, which lasted until 500 BCE.
 During this era, the Vedas were composed.

-In 518 BC, the Achaemenid empire conquered Indus valley and established Hindush satrapy in Sindh.
+In 518 BCE, the Achaemenid empire conquered Indus valley and established Hindush satrapy in Sindh.
 Following Alexander the Great's invasion, Sindh became part of the Mauryan Empire.
 After its decline, Indo-Greeks, Indo-Scythians and Indo-Parthians ruled in Sindh.

 Sindh is sometimes referred to as the Bab-ul Islam (transl.
-'Gateway of Islam'), as it was one of the first regions of the Indian subcontinent to fall under Islamic rule.
-Parts of the modern-day province were intermittently subject to raids by the Rashidun army during the early Muslim conquests, but the region did not fall under Muslim rule until the Arab invasion of Sind occurred under the Umayyad Caliphate, headed by Muhammad ibn Qasim in 712 CE.
-Afterwards, Sindh was ruled by a series of dynasties including Habbaris, Soomras, Sammas, Arghuns and Tarkhans.
+'Gateway of Islam'), as it was one of the first regions of the Indian subcontinent to come under Islamic rule.
+Parts of the modern-day province were intermittently subject to raids by the Rashidun army during the early Muslim conquests, but the region did not come under Muslim rule until the Arab invasion of Sind occurred under the Umayyad Caliphate, headed by Muhammad ibn Qasim in 712 CE.
+The conquest is celebrated in modern Pakistan on the 10th day of Ramadan as Yom-e Bab ul-Islam.
+Afterwards, Sindh was ruled by a series of dynasties including the Habbaris, Soomras, Sammas, Arghuns and Tarkhans.

 The Mughal empire conquered Sindh in 1591 and organized it as Subah of Thatta, the first-level imperial division.
-Sindh again became independent under Kalhora dynasty.
-The British conquered Sindh in 1843 AD after Battle of Hyderabad from the Talpur dynasty.
-Sindh became separate province in 1936, and after independence became part of Pakistan.
+Sindh again became independent under the Kalhora dynasty.
+The British conquered Sindh in 1843 after their victory in the Battle of Hyderabad over the Talpur dynasty.
+Sindh became a separate province in 1936, and after independence became part of Pakistan.